wirebits/ZipDecryptor/README.md

 5. Hit enter.<br>
 6. After sometimes, the ZIP file password is cracked.

+# Includes
+There is <b>password_list.txt</b> file which contain some passwords to decrypt ZIP files.<br>
+We can add more passwords in this file or create your own password list according to your need.

 <h1>Key Features</h1>
 <b>1.
 It works on any passwordlist.</b><br>
 <b>2.
 When it found the password, then it automatically open the ZIP file.</b><br>